Prince Charles applauds Federer's win at Wimbledon

 With the Prince of Wales visiting Wimbledon for the first time since 1970, Federer was at his best Wednesday and beat Fognini 6-1, 6-3, 6-2.

-Federer, a six-time winner at the All England Club, won 37 of 41 points on his first serve and 21 of 23 points at the net against Fognini, an Italian ranked 68th.
+Six-time champion Federer won 37 of 41 points on his first serve, and won 21 of 23 points at the net against Fognini, an Italian ranked 68th.

 "They do brief you beforehand," Federer said.
 "I guess you don't do anything stupid.
 You behave.
 Obviously we were asked to bow, which is obviously no problem to do.
 We're thrilled for the tennis family that they came to watch Wimbledon today."